justinjayz/justinjayz/README.md

 - 👋 Hi, I’m Justin
-- 🌱 A Backend Engineering program student at AltSchool Africa in the School of Engineering
+- 🌱 A Backend Engineering program student at AltSchool Africa.
+Karatu2024
 - 📫 How to reach me: justinnwaeze@gmail.com, https://linkedin.com/in/justinnwaeze

 <!---